pllab/CS162-regex/README.md

 ## Part 2: Powerset VM

-You will be implementing a virtual machine that uses Thompson's powerset strategy to implement a non-backtracking algorithm for regular expression matching.
+You will be implementing a virtual machine that uses Thompson's powerset strategy to implement a non-backtracking algorithm for regular expression matching, as described in class.

-The VM will be described in class on Nov 8th, and this description and the repo will be updated after the lecture.
-We encourage you to start work on part 1 as soon as possible.
+The skeleton code is in `src/main/scala/PowersetVm.scala`.
+You will need to implement the following methods:
+ - `runUntilMatchOrAccept` - A helper method that runs threads until they reach a match or an accept.
+ - `compact` - Takes a set of threads, and and removes those at the same program counter, but with lower priority.
+ - `matchStringPosition` - Takes a set of threads and a character, keeps only those that match the current character
+ - `eval` - the main method that evaluates a program w.r.t a string, returning a parse tree if the string is successfully parsed.

+Hints:
+ - There must be at most one living thread at the end of a program.
+ - Remember to read scala docs for Seq and Set - many useful methods for traversing, filtering and grouping can be found there.

 ## Part 3: The Tests